fabriziosalmi/Copyright-Scan/README.md

 # copyrightscan.com
-GitHub repository for copyrightscan.com website
+GitHub public repository for the copyrightscan.com website.
+Some php scripts will be published in the api folder.